FrostedDolphin/FrostedDolphin.github.io/_posts/2023-09-14-EvidenceOfExecution.md

 ## What is evidence of execution?

-Evidence of execution does exactly what's said in the name.
+Evidence of execution is exactly what it's name suggests.
 It gives us solid proof that cannot be disputed that a binary was in fact run on a host along with a timeline of when it was run on the host and how many times (up to a certain amount but this will be covered shortly) it was run.

 ### Prefetch: Introduction
 Usually one of the first places I look when starting a blind investigation is in the Windows prefetch folder, this gives a list of all executable names that were run on the host.
 But what exactly is a prefetch file and why is it useful?